Cosmian/mse-app-demo/digit_recognition_trust_owner/README.md

 # Digit recognition with trusted owner

-The aim of this demo is to provide an app to do digit recognition from a drawn canva, based on a trained model, using tensorflow and keras.
+The aim of this demo is to provide an app to perform digit recognition from a drawn canvas, based on a trained model, using `tensorflow` and `keras`.
-In this example we use a custom certificate provided by the app owner.
+In this example, we use a custom certificate provided by the app owner.
 It means that the TLS connection is controlled by the application owner instead of being generated directly in the enclave.

 In that scenario, the app owner provides the SSL certificate related to its domain name: